jameskanyiri/langgraph_deep_research_agent/README.md

 ### Troubleshooting

-- "Model not found" or auth errors: ensure `OPENAI_API_KEY` is set and valid.
+- "Model not found" or auth errors: ensure `OPENAI_API_KEY` and `TAVILY_API_KEY` are set and valid.
-- Import errors for `langgraph` or `langchain-openai`: re-run `uv sync` or `pip install -e .`.
+- Import errors for `langgraph`, `langchain-openai`, or `tavily-python`: re-run `uv sync` or `pip install -e .`.
-- Dev UI doesn’t show the graph: confirm `langgraph.json` points to `src/graph.py:graph` and that your venv is active.
+- Dev UI doesn't show the graphs: confirm `langgraph.json` points to the correct graph definitions and that your venv is active.
+- Research agents not finding results: check your Tavily API key and quota limits.
+- Supervisor not launching research: verify the research brief is properly formatted and contains actionable research topics.

 ### License